We’ve already mentioned koicha or “thick tea” in our previous post The Different Types of Japanese Tea Ceremony, but let's do a little recap.

 Koicha might, in fact, be the thickest tea you will ever drink.
-Only about 50 ml koicha is prepared and the consistency is like a thick syrup more so than tea (without the favored froth of usucha).
+Only about 50 ml of tea is prepared and the consistency is like a thick syrup more so than tea.

-Koicha is always enjoyed alongside wagashi, the sweet-and-salty traditional Japanese sweets.
+It is common to enjoy Koicha alongside wagashi, the sweet-and-salty traditional Japanese sweets.
 Drinking it on its own might be too intense even for the experienced matcha connoisseur.

-In Japan, outside of the ceremonial tea hut setting and in more casual tea huts it is not uncommon to find desserts such as sweet mochi (rice cake) and red beans topped with koicha.
-And most recently “koicha affogato”, ice cream topped with koicha.
+In Japanese tea cafes, it is not uncommon to find desserts such as sweet mochi and red beans topped with koicha.
+And most recently “koicha affogato”, ice cream topped with the thick green tea.

 Many believe that koicha is a true way to intake the quality of the matcha to its fullest.
-Similarly to how many tea drinkers believe that gongfucha is the true and only way to honor your pu-erh, or oolong, or any other tea.
-Ultimately it is up to the drinker, but we do recommend trying it at least once!
+Similarly to how many tea drinkers believe that gong fu style tea is the true and only way to honor your loose leaf tea.
+Ultimately it is up to the drinker.
+However, we do recommend trying it at least once!